Sangam-ghimire/Bagchaal/README.md

 ## Technologies Used

 - Programming Language: C++
-- Game Library: SDL (Simple DirectMedia Layer)
+- Game Library: SDL (Simple DirectMedia Layer) along with it's image and music handling packages
 - Version Control: Git

 ## How to Run the Game

-1. Ensure you have a C++ compiler and SDL library installed on your machine.
+1. Ensure you have a C++ compiler and SDL(image and music too) library installed on your machine.
 2. Clone this repository
 3. Navigate to the project directory
 4. Compile the source code
 5. Run the game
-6.

 ## Controls

 - Mouse: Use the mouse to select and move game pieces on the board.